nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 For example, the `Logic` component defines its API in the `Logic.java` interface and implements its functionality using the `LogicManager.java` class which follows the `Logic` interface.
-Other components interact with a given component through its interface rather than the concrete class (reason: to prevent outside component's being coupled to the implementation of a component), as illustrated in the (partial) class diagram (Figure 3) below.
+Other components interact with a given component through its interface rather than the concrete class (reason: to prevent outside component's being coupled to the implementation of a component), as illustrated in the (partial) class diagram below.

 <br>

 <img src="images/ComponentManagers.png" width="300" />

-Figure 3: Relationship between the Interfaces and their concrete classes
+Relationship between the Interfaces and their concrete classes

 ## **5. An in-depth look at each architecture component**